What Is the Directory Trap? Why It’s Hurting Your Local SEO

 Need Help Sorting Your Listings?

-If you’re stuck in the directory trap (or want to avoid it completely), I can help clean it up - and replace it with something that actually works.
+If you’re stuck in the directory trap (or want to avoid it completely), I can help clean it up and point your SEO in the right direction.

-Get in touch to see how I can help you show up online across the SO postcode.
+Get in touch to see how I can help you show up online across the SO postcode area.

 What is the Directory Trap in SEO?